sgtcoolguy/axway-open-docs/content/en/docs/appc/AMPLIFY_Runtime_Services/AMPLIFY_Runtime_Services_How-tos/In-place_App_Upgrading.md

 {"title":"In-place App Upgrading","weight":"30"}

-As of AMPLIFY Runtime Services (API Runtime Services) 1.6.0, the in-place app will no longer be supported.
-We recommend a rolling upgrade (via appc acs publish) and utilizing more than one server to avoid app downtime.
+{{% alert title="⚠️ Warning" color="primary" %}}As of AMPLIFY Runtime Services (API Runtime Services) 1.6.0, the in-place app will no longer be supported.
+We recommend a rolling upgrade (via appc acs publish) and utilizing more than one server to avoid app downtime.{{% /alert %}}

 ## Overview